Shoheicode/CodeProjects/C++ Projects/MapProject/Readme.md

-## Map Project
+# Map Project

+## Description

 Create a Map utilizing a data structure of your choosing and be able to complete the functions given and ensure proper deallocation and allocation of memory for the created data structure.

-The data structure used in this project is a Binary Tree and it implements multiple different functions that help with management.
+The data structure used in this project is a Binary Tree and it implements multiple different functions that help with management like inserting and updating nodes.

+Each Node comes with a key and a data value and using a template, can implement multiple types of data types.

+## Table of Contents:

+## Constructor:

 ```
 function test() {